 The authorities of Kazakhstan have been trying to discredit our organisation for many years.
 In particular, the embassies of Kazakhstan in the EU have been sending out propaganda materials about the Foundation to their European counterparts.
 As regards information attacks in Poland, they began immediately after the Foundation, along with other Polish NGOs, supported protests in defence of the independence of the judiciary in Poland in July 2017.

-Recently, the Open Dialog Foundation has faced an information attack from the Moldovan media controlled by influential oligarch Vladimir Plahotniuc.
+Recently, the Open Dialogue Foundation has faced an information attack from the Moldovan media controlled by influential oligarch Vladimir Plahotniuc.
 They combined different typical ‘accusations’ used by the Polish and Kazakhstani authorities in attacks against the Foundation.

 The new slandering campaign was a response to the activities of the Foundation, carried out in order to defend victims of politically motivated prosecution in Moldova.
 In May 2017, the Foundation helped opposition politicians Maya Sandu (Action and Solidarity Party) and Andrey Nestase (the ‘Dignity and Truth’ Platform) to organise meetings in the European Parliament.
 Also, in the European Parliament, the Foundation also held events, devoted to selective justice and politically motivated prosecution in Moldova.